klahrich/chiefhustler/content/posts/purchased-baba.md

 Of the risks enumerated above, the one that bothers me the most is the delisting threat.
 I don't think that my shitty Canadian broker would allow me to salvage anything if it came to materialize.

 On the other hand, the biggest and most unfair advantage that I see for Alibaba is that it is now entrenched in the Chinese economy in a way that few other companies are, in China or elsewhere.
-And contrary to many, I see the relationship with the Chinese regulators as a symbiotic one and an additional moat, not a threat.

 I have a ~1.5% position.